-In order to have grades reflect student mastery of course Outcomes, I would Canvas to have the option of having grades based on Outcomes, rather than assignment type.
+In order to have grades reflect student mastery of course Outcomes, I propose that Canvas add the option for teachers to base student grades on students' performance on Outcomes.
+This would include the following features:

 - A - Solving novel & challenging problems: